SnowBroScott/emberhold-canonical/docs/parking-lot.md

 - **Retire identity-first role labels — "Parent/Kid," especially "Kid."** The one identity-first, literal, flat-English word in an otherwise function-first themed vocabulary.
 Ages badly.
 The real distinction is **approver vs. submitter** — an authority model already implemented correctly; "Adult/Kid" is only the skin.
 A display-string sweep, not a data migration (the `parent/kid` enum stays under the hood).
 Wide surface, 13 people with the current model in muscle memory.
 Its own deliberate session, ideally bundled with another vocab pass. **Adjacent to "Flat / peer holds" below — labels half vs. permission-model half.**

-- **Display / wall / kiosk mode — BUILT FOR OWN-HOLD 2026-07-17.** *(Was: "design prototyped, not wired."
-Now: feature-complete for Scott's own hold — see `status.md` for the full built ledger and `decisions.md` for the trust model.)* What's shipped: the on-ramp (entry → PIN → agenda/calendar selector), idle drift-home, responsive tiles, exit, the full propose tier (claim/turn-in/redeem), Vault-in-popup (affordable-only, audience-filtered, empty-state message), ~10s decoupled poll, seamless ticker, view-only tappable event detail with member-color pills. **The three laws held and drove the build** (spatial law predicted the Vault-in-tile and the picker-vs-no-picker split; legibility-at-distance drove tile scaling; the accordion stayed three-zone after the Vault was correctly pulled out). **PROMOTION NOTE:** the three laws proved themselves in a real build.
-When display mode graduates from fenced-delight to distribution roadmap (post-beta, or Gate-E-flat), promote the three laws to `decisions.md` / `master-spec.md`.
+- **Display / wall / kiosk mode — v1 FOR OWN-HOLD (propose tier 2026-07-17 · adult-verified turn-in commit 2026-07-18).** *(Was "design prototyped, not wired.")* See `status.md` for the full built ledger and `decisions.md` for the trust model.
+Propose tier + on-ramp/idle/exit/ticker/poll/event-detail shipped 07-17; adult-verified turn-in commit (mint) building 07-18 (🟡 glass-verify pending). **The three laws held and drove the 07-17 build** (spatial → Vault-in-tile + picker split; legibility-at-distance → tile scaling; three-zone accordion preserved). **PROMOTION NOTE:** when display graduates from fenced-delight to distribution roadmap (post-beta, or Gate-E-flat), promote the three laws to `decisions.md` / `master-spec.md`.
 Still fenced for the STRANGERS-grade version; what remains:
+  - **Wall redemption/spend commit — future build, NOT yet scoped.** v1 commit covers quest turn-in (mint) only.
+Redemption-commit (approve a spend from the wall) has **no surface to attach to** — recon found no pending-redemptions view on the wall (turn-ins have one; redemptions don't).
+That surface must be built first.
+Same adult-verify model applies; keep it OFF the wall until deliberately built.
   - **Deployment gremlins** — old iPad mini: Safari version, PWA display-mode behavior, screen-sleep (Guided Access / never-sleep + dock), 4:3 ~1024×768.
 Real, deferred.
-  - **P4×L8 on the wall's write surface** — `wall_request_redemption` household-scope (see decisions + status critical path).
+  - **P4×L8 on the wall's write surface** — `wall_request_redemption` household-scope, plus (07-18) the commit-attribution class (`approved_by` client-asserted, `decided_by` session-locked).
+See decisions + status critical path.
   - **Favorites on the wall** — deferred to per-profile persistence (see NEXT).
   - **The idle-return-to-ambient timer** is BUILT; the resting state is the named config (Bounties collapsed / Hearth expanded / Ranks collapsed / left = launch choice).